pratyakshm/G14_setup/README.md

 # Setup 2021 G14

-This document covers the initial setup phase of 2021 ROG Zephyrus G14 laptop.
-It includes debloating OEM services to the bare minimum, and using alternative and better trusted device control apps.
+In this document, I have documented how I set up and manage my 2021 ASUS ROG G14 (GA401QH) device.

 # WARRANTY
 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
 SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.
 If you proceed anyway, know that serious problems might arise as a result of doing one or more of the software modifications as listed in this document.
 In some cases, your warranty might get void as well - and I won't be liable to damages.

+## Re-install Windows

+This is extremely important.
+It's extremely important to re-install Windows.

+To learn how to back up your apps, documents, files, etc., re-install Windows, and restore your data, read [this document](https://github.com/pratyakshm/WinRice/wiki/Fresh-installation-of-Windows).

 ## Windows edition
-OEMs force installation of shipping edition of Windows instead of providing user the liberty to choose Windows edition on setup.
-Check current Windows edition using winver, I preferrably want it to be Pro, Pro for Workstations or Enterprise.

-If it's a different edition, try changing edition using [this script](https://github.com/massgravel/Microsoft-Activation-Scripts/releases).
+Use an edition of Windows that's based on the Professional SKU.
+Windows 11 Enterprise, Pro or Pro for Workstations will suffice.

+OEMs put a block while re-installing Windows defaults to installing the shipping edition of Windows (usually Home) and does not enable users to select an edition of their choice.

+If you have already installed an edition of Windows that's not based on the Professional SKU, you may change your Windows edition without having to re-install the OS using [this script](https://github.com/massgravel/Microsoft-Activation-Scripts).

-## Drivers
+## Device Drivers

-💡 To get access to Dolby Access, update your device from Windows Update first which will also update your audio drivers, which power the Dolby Atmos experience.

-- Once Windows Update is done updating your device and all restarts are done, check Windows Update for updates again.
-Make sure that **no updates are left to apply**.

-#### Use Group policy editor to disable driver delivery using Windows Update.

-I disable driver delivery via Windows Update because Windows Update force deploys display drivers of Version 27 instead of 30, and that causes issues in Windows 11 operating system.

-- Update display drivers from [AMD website](https://www.amd.com/en/support).
-Choose optional drivers.

-- If AMD's Drivers tool could not install Chipset drivers, install them  from [this link](https://dlcdnets.asus.com/pub/ASUS/GamingNB/Image/Driver/Chipset/23894/AMD_Chipset_DriverOnly_ROG_AMD_Z_V1.2.0.118Sub5_23894.exe) from [ASUS' website](https://rog.asus.com/in/laptops/rog-zephyrus/2021-rog-zephyrus-g14-series/helpdesk_download).
-The chipset drivers are somehow, sometimes, not update-able via AMD's tool, I think this might be due to a block put in place by the OEM but I am unsure.

-- Check MyASUS app for any pending driver updates, etc. This step is extremely important, do not miss it.

-- Update Nvidia GeForce drivers from [Nvidia's website](https://www.nvidia.com/Download/index.aspx).
-Choose Studio Drivers instead of Game Drivers.
-Do not install GeForce Experience app.

-- Install IOBit Driver Booster from winget using `winget install IOBit.DriverBooster9`, and check for any drivers that are left to be updated.
+### Things to know:

+- Update all your drivers from Windows Update, and ensure that all drivers are updated from MyASUS app.

+- Do not get driver updates from AMD's official website.
+If you do, compatibility issues may arise with AMD Radeon Software.

+- If Windows Update drivers do not suffice, another place to look at is [this webpage in ASUS's website](https://rog.asus.com/in/laptops/rog-zephyrus/2021-rog-zephyrus-g14-series/helpdesk_download).

+### Notes:

+- If Windows installs a version 27 graphics driver, disable driver delivery from Windows Update using Group policy editor and re-install a newer driver from ASUS's website

+- If Dolby Access asks for a subscription, install your Audio drivers and Dolby Atmos for PC driver from the MyASUS app or ASUS' website, though the former is recommended.

-- Make sure there are no unknown devices in Device Manager.
-If you have one, it's most likely ASUS Wireless Radio Control - driver updates for this are available on Driver Booster 9.
+- Make sure there are no unknown devices in Device manager.
+If you see any, its most likely the ASUS Wireless Radio Control that enables Airplane mode hotkey, and you can get the driver from Driver Booster by IOBit.

-- After Unknown devices are cleared from Device Manager, perform a device reboot and check if basic functionality is working as it should.

-## Setup biometrics
+## Setup Windows Hello and Biometric Hardware

 - Register fingerprints to your device.